Rotterdam: History

-Rotterdam is also famous for its Lijnbaan 1952 by architects Broek en Bakema, Peperklip by architect Carel Weeber, Kubuswoningen or cube houses designed by architect Piet Blom 1984.
+Rotterdam is also famous for its Lijnbaan 1952 by architects Broek en Bakema, Peperklip by architect Carel Weeber, and the Kubuswoningen or cube houses designed by architect Piet Blom in 1984.

 The newest landmark in Rotterdam is the Markthal, designed by architect firm MVRDV.
-In addition to that, there are many international well-known architects based in Rotterdam like O.M.A (Rem Koolhaas), Neutelings & Riedijk and Erick van Egeraat to name a few.
+In addition to that, there are many internationally well-known architects based in Rotterdam, like O.M.A (Rem Koolhaas), Neutelings & Riedijk and Erick van Egeraat, to name a few.
 Two architectural landmarks are located in the Lloydkwartier: the STC college building and the Schiecentrale 4b.
-The construction of the Depot of the Museum Boijmans Van Beuningen was started in 2003 and was officially opened by king Willem-Alexander on 5 November 2021.
+The construction of the Depot of the Museum Boijmans Van Beuningen was started in 2003 and was officially opened by King Willem-Alexander on 5 November 2021.
 It is the world's first fully accessible art depot.